Pupil Premium Policy

 We will ensure that:

-- A wide range of data is used – achievement data, pupils’ work, observations, learning walks, case studies, and staff, parent and pupil voice.
+- A wide range of data is used – achievement data, pupils’ work, observations, learning walks, case studies, and staff, parent and pupil voice (N.B.
+COVID-19 restrictions will mean that learning walks may be completed remotely in order to protect bubbles)

 - Teaching staff and support staff attend and contribute to pupil progress meetings each term and the identification of children is reviewed

-- A governor is given responsibility for pupil premium: Mrs N Lumb
+- A governor is given responsibility for pupil premium

 When reporting about pupil premium funding we will include:

-- an overview of spending Total PPG (pupil premium grant) received Total PPG spent
+- Total PPG (pupil premium grant) received Total PPG spent

 - Total PPG remaining